Manan2606/midterm/readme.md

 - **Strategy Pattern**: Implements a family of algorithms (arithmetic operations) and makes them interchangeable within the command structure.
 - **Facade Pattern**: Simplifies interactions with complex subsystems (like command handling and history management) through a unified interface.

+## Design Patterns Documentation

+For a detailed explanation of the design patterns used in this project, including their rationale and implementation details, please refer to the [Design Patterns Documentation](./design_patterns_documentation.md).

 ### Installation
 To set up the Advanced Python Calculator application, follow these steps: